chucksdaniel/chucksdaniel/README.md

 ### Hi there 👋

+I'm Chukwuma Daniel, a software engineer (backend-focused).
+I have been developing applications and automating cloud infrastructure for around 4 years.

 ## Welcome to my Playground :rocket:

 -  :sunny: I’m a Software Engineer and a Cloud DevOps Engineer